 What Grazing-Based Viticulture Is…And Isn’t

-This is not organic.
-This is not biodynamic.
 We see organic and biodynamic certification as positive steps, but we are setting a higher bar.
 We have come to know organic fertilization to be a grotesquely unsustainable protocol that homogenizes the personality of vineyards.
 Organic fertilizers come from an incredibly small set of sources and are trucked across the country in the name of sustainability.
 Composting likewise offers little true contribution to a sustainable methodology.
 I have yet to see a biodynamic vineyard build compost piles actually capable of feeding more than a couple acres.
 Most would barely service a large community garden.
 These piles are cute, symbolic marketing tools built for chest pounding at best.
 Moreover, building, turning, and distributing any pile of compost will always require significant machinery use.

 Grazing-Based Viticulture harnesses the sun’s energy to capture and store atmospheric carbon.
 Repeatedly rotating animals through the vineyards prolongs our grazing window and generates the tonnage of organic material truly required to fuel our farm.
 The above-ground material is grazed, broken down, and redistributed to the soil – all without the use of machinery.
 Much of this material is carried beneath the surface by soil organisms.
 However, the real work is happening in the root mass where tons of atmospheric carbon are captured and a richly complex chain reaction occurs.